TBD54566975/tbdex-rs/README.md

 guides can be found at the [TBD Developer site](https://developer.tbd.website/docs/) to enhance your understanding of the underlying concepts and how to implement them effectively.

-To dive deeper into the actual tbdex protocol refer to the [Tbdex protocol documentation](https://github.com/TBD54566975/tbdex/blob/main/specs/protocol/README.md).
+To dive deeper into the actual tbDEX protocol refer to the [Tbdex protocol documentation](https://github.com/TBD54566975/tbdex/blob/main/specs/protocol/README.md).

 ### Cloning